 The bidet vs toilet paper battle doesn’t stop there!
 You can’t forget about water usage.
 People wonder “Isn’t it wasteful to use more water every time you go to the bathroom?”.
 Not really, especially compared to toilet paper.
 The average bidet only uses about ⅛ gallon of water per use - while manufacturing one single roll of toilet paper requires about 37 gallons of water!

 What about wet wipes?

-When you hear about the benefits of cleaning with water, ["Are Bidets Sanitary?
-The Answer is Yes and Here's Why"] it can be tempting to consider wet wipes as a quick alternative.
+When you hear about the benefits of cleaning with water, (see our article here: "Are Bidets Sanitary?
+The Answer is Yes and Here's Why") it can be tempting to consider wet wipes as a quick alternative.
 But wet wipes are wreaking havoc on the environment.
 Even though many wet wipes labels describe them as “flushable” or “biodegradable,” such claims don’t take into account what happens to wipes once they’ve been flushed away.
 They are the single biggest component of fatbergs, congealed masses of accumulated grease and flushed garbage that block our sewer systems.